 - Optimize a keyword with traffic potential.

-- Optimize page elements including the title, first sentence, headings, and long-tail entities.
+- Optimize page elements, including the title, first sentence, headings, questions and long-tail entities.